 3. Feel Hawaii in Miri, Sarawak

-If you want to experience real Hawaii, visit this beach in the fishing town.
+If you want to experience Hawaii-like vibes, visit this beach in the fishing town.
 It is a perfect weekend getaway for both youngsters and elder ones.

 You can book these activities for nominal charges as well.